-Letter from the Chairman 01 GCO 03 Group commitments 05 Appendix II - GRI content index About this report 02 Sustainable business 04 Appendix I - Additional information 06 Appendix III - NFIS content inde pendix II - GRI content index 07 External assurance report pendix III - NFIS content index
+Letter from the Chairman 01 GCO 03 Group commitments 05 Appendix II - GRI content index About this report 02 Sustainable business 04 Appendix I - Additional information 06 Appendix III - NFIS content index

-International commitments and alliances 2-28
+International commitments and alliances

 GCO adheres to the principles of the Global Compact and it is committed to the Sustainable Development Goals.
 The Group is also a signatory to the UNEP FI Principles for Sustainable Insurance (PSI) and UNPRI Principles for Responsible Investment (PRI).